outofmbufs/tokenizer/README.md

     TokenID.CONSTANT 42
     TokenID.CONSTANT 255

-This example shows another feature - it's allowed for more than one TokenMatch to have the same `tokname` (and thus produce the same type of Token).
-In this case that makes the regular expression simpler versus trying to capture the two alternative formats for octal and decimal in one regular expression and then having a single conversion function that must handle both.
+This example shows another feature - the same `tokname` can appear in more than one TokenMatch.
+Sometimes that's advantageous as a way to simplify the individual regular expressions rather than having a single, multi-clause, regular expression for two different formats.
+As this example shows it also makes it easy to have per-format processing details.

 ### TokenMatchKeyword